Gulf Coast RV Camping & Itinerary

 Buccaneer State Park

 Our first Gulf Coast Camping stay was at Buccaneer State Park in Waveland, Mississippi.
-There was a cold snap going on while we were there, so we kept our coats on when we walked along the water.
+There was a cold snap while we were there, so we kept our coats on as we walked along the water.

 beach at Waveland Mississippi

 Buccaneer State Park is located about 30 minutes west of Biloxi.
-The campground has 276 campsites spread out over eight loops.
-Most of the campsites can be reserved ahead of time.
+The campground features 276 campsites spread across eight loops.
+Most campsites can be reserved in advance.
 Each has a paved parking pad, full hookups, a picnic table, and a grill.
-The seasonal overflow sites are popular because they are across the road from the gulf.
-This is a wide-open unshaded area with electric-only spots.
+The seasonal overflow sites are popular because they are across the road from the Gulf of Mexico.
+This is a wide-open, unshaded area with electric-only spots.
 These sites do not have a table or grill.
 These seaside campsites are close together, but several have a great view of the water.

 sunrise at Buccaneer State Park